Surjeet-Singh1/AndroidProjects/README.md

 ## 📱 Overview

-**Waves of Food** is a fully functional Android app developed using **Kotlin**.
-It allows users to browse food items, manage their cart, and proceed to checkout—all within a clean and modern UI.
+**SmartCity** is a fully functional Android app developed using **Kotlin**.
+It allows users to browse various tranportation, manage their cart, and proceed to checkout—all within a clean and modern UI.
 This project demonstrates mastery of:

 - ViewBinding
 - RecyclerView with custom adapter